 Name Age Position/Title

-Michael Minhong Yu 54 Executive Chairman
+Michael Minhong Yu 55 Executive Chairman

-Chenggang Zhou 55 Director and Chief Executive Officer
+Chenggang Zhou 56 Director and Chief Executive Officer

-Zhihui Yang 43 Chief Financial Officer
+Zhihui Yang 44 Chief Financial Officer

-Louis T. Hsieh 53 Director
+Louis T. Hsieh 54 Director

-Robin Yanhong Li 48 Independent Director
+Robin Yanhong Li 49 Independent Director

-Denny Lee 49 Independent Director
+Denny Lee 50 Independent Director

-John Zhuang Yang 62 Independent Director
+John Zhuang Yang 63 Independent Director

 Mr. Michael Minhong Yu is the founder of our company and has served as the chairman of our board of directors since 2001.
 He was also our chief executive officer from 2001 to September 2016.
-In addition to his roles in our company, Mr. Yu also serves as vice chairman of the Beijing Young Entrepreneurs Association and vice chairman of the Committee of Education of the Central Committee of the China Democratic League.
+Mr. Yu also serves as vice chairman of the Beijing Young Entrepreneurs Association and vice chairman of the Committee of Education of the Central Committee of the China Democratic League.
 Prior to founding our first school in 1993, Mr. Yu was an English instructor at Peking University from 1985 and 1991.
 Mr. Yu received his bachelor's degree in English from Peking University.